 Energy Asset Score Data Entry Options for Thermal Zone Layout

 Thermal Zone Layout – Pull-down menu selections:

 I don't know – If selected, the thermal zone layout will be set to single zone by default.

 Single Zone – The floor is an open space served by a single HVAC system; this option is typically used for smaller buildings.

 Perimeter and Core – The floor is divided into four perimeter zones and one core zone; this option is typically used for larger buildings or for buildings with varying loads in perimeter versus core spaces.
 For a perimeter and core layout, specify the Perimeter Zone Depth.

 Perimeter Zone Depth – Menu item available if perimeter and core selected as the thermal zone layout type.
 Enter a value in feet per the layout in the following Thermal Zone Layout figure:

-Data entry option available if a Secondary Heating/Cooling System (Baseboard) has been assigned to a block.
+Secondary Heating Fraction – Available input if a Secondary Heating/Cooling System (Baseboard or Radiator) has been assigned to a block.
 A value of 1.0 will be visible if the Primary Heating/Cooling System is a Window Air Conditioner.
 A default value of 0.2 will be visible and editable if the Primary Heating/Cooling System is a PTAC or FPFCU.
 Enter a value less than or equal to 1.0 for the fraction of heat served by the selected baseboard system.